cleanlab/cleanlab/README.rst

 The Polyplex
 ------------

 The key to learning in the presence of label errors is estimating the joint distribution between the actual, hidden labels ‘*y*’ and the observed, noisy labels ‘*s*’.
-Using ``cleanlab`` and theory of confident learning, we can completely characterize the trace of the latent joint distribution, *trace(Ps,y)*, given *p(y)*, for any fraction of label errors, i.e. for any trace of the noisy channel, *trace(Ps|y)*.
+Using ``cleanlab`` and theory of confident learning, we can completely characterize the trace of the latent joint distribution, *trace(P(s,y))*, given *p(y)*, for any fraction of label errors, i.e. for any trace of the noisy channel, *trace(P(s|y))*.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can check out how to do this yourself here: 1. `Drawing